 The synthesis of the complexes described in this work is depicted in Scheme 2.
-A panel of complexes with different substituents were synthesized in order to confirm the synthetic method and to study the influence of the substituents on the electrocatalytic reduction of CO_2 .
-Scheme 2 includes the mixed chlorido(1,2-azole) complexes cis,fac-[RuCl2(dmso)3(azH)] (1) (az = pz, indz), which are precursors of the 1,2-azolylamidino fac-[RuCl2(dmso)3(NH=C(R)az- $\kappa^2 N$, N)]OTf (R = Me, Ph)

-complexes, as a result of coupling of a coordinated pyrazole (pzH) or indazole (indzH) in $\bf 1$ with acetonitrile (R = Me, $\bf 2$) or benzonitrile (R = Ph, $\bf 3$) (Scheme $\bf 1$).
-Complexes $\bf 1a$ and $\bf 1b$ had been previously reported by Ferrer $et~al.^{15}$ and by Reisner $et~al.^{16}$ respectively.
-Herein we report a new synthetic procedure and their thorough characterization.
+A panel of complexes with different substituents were synthesized in order to confirm the synthetic method and to study the influence of the substituents on the electrocatalytic reduction of CO2.
+Scheme 2 shows the mixed chlorido(1,2-azole) complexes cis,fac-[RuCl2(DMSO)3(azH)] (1) (az = pz, indz), which are precursors of the 1,2-azolylamidino fac-[RuCl(DMSO)3(NH=C(R)az- κ^2 N,N)]OTf (R = Me, Ph) complexes, as a result of coupling a coordinated pyrazole (pzH) or indazole (indzH) in 1 with acetonitrile (R = Me, 2) or benzonitrile (R = Ph, 3) (Scheme 1).
+Complexes 1a and 1b had been previously reported by Ferrer et al.15 and by Reisner et al.16 respectively.
+Herein, we report a new synthetic procedure and its thorough characterization.